 It reveals overtaking opportunities unavailable to more mortal vehicles, and the noise is nicely judged - a muted grumble in the more socially-acceptable ranges, a bassy bellow with a hard-edged buzz when you reach for the faster arcs of the rev-counter and the exhaust valves.
-The way the Merc-sourced 4.0-litre makes torque and power has been modified to better suit the X’s characteristics, and it’s pretty much spot-on.
+The way the Merc-sourced 4.0-litre makes torque and power has been modified to better suit the DBX’s characteristics, and it’s pretty much spot-on.
 Similarly, when surfing around, the nine-speed auto seems to manage perfectly well.
 You don’t really notice it, and that’s a compliment.

 Given the opportunity to push (and drop the ride height a little for schporty reactions), it reveals a generally very safe balance with leanings towards rear-wheel drive responses, a tidy, not-very-SUV set of dynamic traits.
 Basically it’s pitched somewhere between a full fat fast SUV and an actual AM GT car.
 Some of that is the fact that it’s quite low - at 1,680mm, it’s some 60mm lower than, say, a Bentley Bentayga – but there’s a keenness that’s surprising.

 It’s also marginally less satisfying on the track.
 Now, circuits are not where SUVs of any stripe feel comfortable or even rational, but the DBX really can lay claim to being a properly sporting thing.
 It’s not slick with speed, mind.
 It doesn’t feel like it slices through the air like a supercar, more a battering ram of performance with less barn-door aesthetic than the usual fast SUV.